Members Info

 The official Timekeeper needs to:

-- Record the score for each quarter.
+- Record the score for each quarter accurately.

 - Stop the clock used for timing of each quarter as required by the EDFL’s rules and regulations.